mapsam/tools/README.md

 <img src="menu-icon.svg">
 ```

+##$PATH fix on Mac

+Open $PATH to edit: `touch ~/.bash_profile; open ~/.bash_profile`

+Add following to the file to reset bash commands: `export PATH="$HOME/.rbenv/bin:$PATH"`

+You can add more commands (i.e. gdal commands) to make sure they work in your terminal environment well.

+GDAL: `export PATH=/Library/Frameworks/GDAL.framework/Programs:$PATH`

+Save the file, quit the terminal to reset your environment or reset bash via: `source ~/.bash_profile`

+Make sure it's working with: `echo $PATH`

 ##target="_blank" everywhere

 Single-line, jQuery script to convert all links on the page that navigate outside of the current website to create new tabs.
 This prevents people from accidentally closing a site by adding the `target='_blank'` attribute.